The Geometry of Adversarial Training in Binary Classification: Analysis of the Adversarial Training Problem

 which contradicts \labelcref{eq:u_minimizer}.
 Hence, the inequality is an equality which shows that also $A_t$ is a minimizer of \labelcref{eq:adv_perimeter} for almost all $t\in[0,1]$.
 In particular, \cref{lem:minimizer2minimizer} shows that $A_t^\star$ solves \labelcref{eq:baseline_adv} for almost every $t\in[0,1]$. \end{proof}

 The previous proposition establishes the existence of minimizers of the adversarial problem \labelcref{eq:baseline_adv}.
 However, it is not yet clear whether minimizers are unique or regular (of course considering equivalence classes modulo $\nu$).
 However, since the problem is not strictly convex in nature---cf. the relaxation \labelcref{eq:TV_problem}---in general uniqueness cannot be expected.
-This can trivially arise due to a separation between the supports of $\rho_0$ and $\rho_1$ (as in \cref{fig:maximal-ex1}).
-However, this can also arise due to topological considerations, as in the following example.
-We notice that these examples also directly show that minimizers of these problems need not be regular.
+This can trivially arise due to a separation between the supports of $\rho_0$ and $\rho_1$, as evidenced by the following example.

-\begin{example} Suppose that $\mu$ is uniformly distributed in $x$ on the square $[-1,1]\times [-1,1]$, and that $y=1$ on the set $\{xy > 0\}$ and $y=0$ on the set $\{xy \leq 1\}$.
-Then for $\e=0$ the Bayes classifier will be given by exactly the characteristic function of the set $\{xy>0\}$.
-However, as $\e$ grows there is an ambiguity near the origin, and any set whose boundary is distance at least $\e$ from the set $\{|x| > \e,\,|y| > \e\}$ will be a minimizer.
-In particular, two smooth minimizers are demonstrated in \cref{fig:maximal-ex2}, and non-smooth minimizers are directly obtained by selecting any measurable set which is ``between'' the two in the sense of set inclusions. \end{example}